ssichynskyi/algorithms_data_structures/README.md

 - check if given string contains only unique characters
 - various sorting algorithms: shell, merge, quick, heap, insertion, selection, bubble
 - find missing array element (array and it's shuffled copy with one element missing)
+- get smallest pos integer not in array

 ## Stacks and Queues
 - stack with O(1) time to get max value